- #1 – Beng Mealea – The most adventurous experiences of any temples in Cambodia

 Getting there: 4.5 hours’ drive from Preah Vihear or 2.5 hours’ drive from Siem Reap.

-Unique amongst Angkorian temples, Banteay Srei’s pink sandstone certainly sets it apart from its neighbours.
-Not only known for its vibrant colour, the “Citadel of Women” is also renowned for its astonishingly intricate bas reliefs, which are widely acknowledged to be the best of any temple in Cambodia.
+Unique amongst Angkorian temples, Banteay Srei’s pink sandstone certainly sets it apart from its neighbors.
+Not only known for its vibrant color, the “Citadel of Women” is also renowned for its astonishingly intricate bas-reliefs, which are widely acknowledged to be the best of any temple in Cambodia.
 So well does this pink sandstone lend itself to this style of carving that the beautiful designs have survived almost completely undiminished for over a millennium.